 Painting in three dimensions

-Being a designer is seeing the 3D and built environment as your canvas.
+Being a designer is about being an artist who sees the 3D and built environment as your canvas.
 When you think about it this way it’s easier to get inspired about all the possibilities that are open to you.

 Design keeps restless creatives busy